nestjs/docs.nestjs.com/content/microservices/nats.md

 > info **Hint** The `Transport` enum is imported from the `@nestjs/microservices` package.

+#### Options

+The `options` object is specific to the chosen transporter.
+The <strong>NATS</strong> transporter exposes the properties described [here](https://github.com/nats-io/node-nats#connect-options).
+Additionally, there is a `queue` property which allows you to specify the name of the queue that your server should subscribe to (leave `undefined` to ignore this setting).
+Read more about NATS queue groups <a href="https://docs.nestjs.com/microservices/nats#queue-groups">below</a>.

+#### Client

+Like other microservice transporters, you have <a href="https://docs.nestjs.com/microservices/basics#client">several options</a> for creating a NATS `ClientProxy` instance.

-Likewise, to create a client instance, we need to pass an options object with the same properties we saw above in the `createMicroservice()` method.
+One method for creating an instance is to use use the `ClientsModule`.
+To create a client instance with the `ClientsModule`, import it and use the `register()` method to pass an options object with the same properties shown above in the `createMicroservice()` method.

 ```typescript
 ClientsModule.register([